|

 benefit of getting additional points on your credit card.

-Many wireless carriers will also give you bonus minutes or
+wireless carriers will also give you bonus minutes or dollars for

-dollars for setting up autopay.
-This is because the chance
+setting up autopay.
+This is because the chance that you'll

-that you'll continue using your phone, never run out of minutes or get
+continue using your phone, never run out of minutes or get shut off is

-shut off is much higher...a good thing for wireless carriers!
+much higher...a good thing for wireless carriers.
+Not to

-payments (i.e. credit cards, debit cards, bank accounts) are
+(i.e. credit cards, debit cards, bank accounts) are typically lower

-typically lower cost for them than buying replenishment products in
+cost for carriers than selling replenishment products in retail stores.

 Lastly, look out for additional steps to setup autopay.
 Due

-if the amount of your plan changes, you'll be required to reauthorize.
+if the amount of your plan changes, you may be required to reauthorize

 Some carriers make this easier than others, but this is a